merna-abdelmoez/Event_driven_microservice/README.md

 - **Deployment**: Dockerized and orchestrated with Kubernetes.

 ### Architecture Choices
-- **DDD**: Ensures clear domain boundaries and maintainable code structure.
+- **DDD**: I split the code into domain, application, and infrastructure folders to keep things organized.
+The domain folder has the core logic, like the UserActivity class, so it’s not mixed with database or Kafka code.
-- **Kafka**: Provides scalable, fault-tolerant event processing.
+- **Kafka**: I used Kafka to handle user activities in real time.
-- **MongoDB**: Flexible schema for activity logs with efficient indexing.
+- **MongoDB**: Flexible for storing activity data, which might have different fields.
+I added indexes on userId, action, and timestamp to make the API queries faster, especially for filtering and pagination.
-- **Node.js**: Lightweight and performant for I/O-heavy operations.
+- **Node.js**: It’s fast for handling network stuff like API requests and Kafka messages.
-- **Kubernetes**: Enables scalability and resilience.
+- **Docker and Kubernetes for Deployment**: Docker ensures consistent environments across development and production, while Kubernetes provides scalability and resilience.

 ## Setup Instructions